 Station WWV broadcasts on nominal radio frequencies of 2.5, 5, 10, 15, 20, and 25 MHz.
-The broadcasts are continuous, night and day, except for an interruption of 4 min each hour.
+The broadcasts are continuous, night and day, except for an interruption of 4 min. each hour.
 The silent period commences at 45 min 15 s after each hour (fig. 1).
-Station WWVH broadcasts on nominal radio frequencies of 2.5, 5, 10, and 15 MHz.
-The broadcasts are interrupted for approximately 4 min each hour.
+During the silent periods, measurements of background noise level can be made.
+Station WWVH broadcasts on nominal radio frequencies of 2.5 5, 10, and 15 MHz.
+The broadcast is interrupted for approximately 4 min each hour.
 The silent period commences at 15 min (plus 0 to 15 s) after each hour.

-Station $\bar{W}WVB$ broadcasts on the standard frequency of 60 kHz and station WWVL on the nominal frequency of 20 kHz.
-These two stations have scheduled maintenance times on alternate weeks during some part of the period between 1300 UT Tuesdays and 0100 UT Wednesdays.
+Station WWVB broadcasts on the standard frequency of 60 kHz and station WWVL on the nominal frequency of 20 kHz.
+These two stations have scheduled maintenance periods on alternate Tuesdays between 1300 UT and 2400 UT.
 Otherwise the service is continuous.